kilofox/kohana/system/guide/kohana/tutorials/clean-urls.md

 Enabling rewriting is done differently, depending on your web server.

-Rewriting will make it so urls will be passed to index.php.
+Rewriting will make it so URLs will be passed to index.php.

 ## Apache